 Edward’s son Patrick F Blewitt was born on 5 April 1832 (or 1833); baptism records of Mayo’s Kilmoremoy parish clocked him as “Patt Bluet”, a resident of nearby Ardagh parish.
 Patrick was all set to go to the seminary college in Maynooth in 1849 when he apparently had a row with his father, who was seeking an arranged marriage for him.
 He fled Ireland, crossed to Liverpool and fetched up as a cabin boy.
 He lived for a period in Chile and also visited Hawaii, China and Japan before arriving back to the US and landing in New York in 1851.
 He was naturalised in 1852.

-Meanwhile, Edward, his wife Mary and Patrick’s six siblings upped from Mayo in 1850-1851 and sailed for Americawhere they initially settled in the Sand Banks in Pennsylvania‘s Lackawanna Valley.
+Meanwhile, Edward, his wife Mary and Patrick’s six siblings upped from Mayo in 1850-1851 and sailed for America where they initially settled in the Sand Banks in Pennsylvania‘s Lackawanna Valley.
 Edward, who was naturalised at the Court of Common Pleas in Wayne County on 1 March 1851, would be active in the Pennsylvanian coal industry .
 He was also among the settlers who laid out and surveyed the streets of Scranton, for which Colonel Scranton and other pioneers offered to name a district Blewittville but Edward declined.
-In later life, Edward was appointed weighmaster of the Oxpond Mines but his life was to end in some tragedy when he apparently fell off a bridge over the Lackwanna River in 1871 or 1872.
-His body was found on 24 July 1872 and he was buried in the family plot at the Cathedral Cemetery in Scranton.
+He worked as a civil engineer on the Delaware, Lackawanna & Western Railroad.
+In later life, he was appointed weighmaster of the Oxford Mine but his life was to end in tragedy when he apparently fell off a bridge over the Nay Aug Grove while crossing the Lackwanna River on 21 July 1872.
+His body was found a few days later.
+(See here) He was buried in the family plot at the Cathedral Cemetery in Scranton.

 In the report on Edward’s death, it noted that he was ‘the father of mine inspector Patrick Blewitt.’
 After his wayward teenage years, Patrick was reconciled with his father shortly after their reunion in the US in the early 1850s and went to work as a draughtsman, later serving as surveyor and engineer for various coal and railroad enterprises.
 In November 1857 Patrick married Catherine ‘Kate’ Scanlon, who bore him thirteen children, of whom three sons and five daughters survived childhood.
 At about this time, he apparently went to Iowa, where the state’s first coal mines were opening up.
 The Blewitts later moved to New Orleans but were back in Scranton by the time of the US Census of 1860.
 There is a thought that he and his family headed south to Brazil when the US Civil War broke out, returning to Scranton after the war.